corymickelson/NoPoDoFo/guides/getting_started.md

 ## Windows

 Building podofo on windows is made much simpler with the help of vcpkg.
 Vcpkg does offer a podofo pacakage but for nopodofo we will want to build podofo from source with additional libraries that are not included in the vcpkg compiled podofo.
+This build does not support AES encryption option, to enable AES you will need libidn v1.
  - Install [vcpkg](https://github.com/Microsoft/vcpkg)
  - Install vcpkg's
    - tiff-dev